microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgRiskyUser.md

   - `[Id <String>]`: Read-only.
   - `[History <IMicrosoftGraphRiskyUserHistoryItem[]>]`: The activity related to user risk level change
     - `[History <IMicrosoftGraphRiskyUserHistoryItem[]>]`: The activity related to user risk level change
     - `[IsDeleted <Boolean?>]`: Indicates whether the user is deleted.
-Possible values are: true, false
+Possible values are: true, false.
-    - `[IsProcessing <Boolean?>]`: Indicates wehther a user's risky state is being processed by the backend
+    - `[IsProcessing <Boolean?>]`: Indicates whether a user's risky state is being processed by the backend.
     - `[RiskDetail <String>]`: riskDetail
     - `[RiskLastUpdatedDateTime <DateTime?>]`: The date and time that the risky user was last updated.
+The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z
     - `[RiskLevel <String>]`: riskLevel
     - `[RiskState <String>]`: riskState
     - `[UserDisplayName <String>]`: Risky user display name.